 Excellence, flexibility, and relevance are the aims of the University of the South Pacific’s MBA Programme.
 The Programme is intended for managers, practicing executives, administrators and other professionals.
 The main aim is to provide them with knowledge and skills to enhance their performance and to enable them to assume broader responsibility in the rapidly changing environment faced by businesses and governments alike.

 Structured along the lines of the best MBA programmes worldwide, the USP MBA programme is also unique in its special focus on the South Pacific business environment.
 It is highly flexible, permitting both full and part-time study.
 Along with access to an internationally recognized core of managerial knowledge, the USP Programme offers rich opportunities for students to pursue individual interests.

 To be the premier provider of internationally accredited graduate business management education in the Pacific.

-The Master of Business Administration (MBA) program of the Graduate School of Business (GSB), The University of the South Pacific (USP) has become a market leader among Pacific Island states with an excellent regional reputation for quality and relevance.
-These characteristics have contributed greatly to the rise in enrolments over the decade and to the graduation of over 500 students.
-The program not only makes a much needed and appreciated contribution to addressing the shortage of skilled managers in the region but also gives kudos and a healthy flow of funds to USP.
+The Master of Business Administration (MBA) programme of the Graduate School of Business (GSB), The University of the South Pacific (USP) has become a market leader among Pacific Island states with an excellent regional reputation for quality and relevance.
+These characteristics have contributed greatly to the rise in enrolments over the decade and to the graduation of over 2131 students.
+The programme not only makes a much-needed and appreciated contribution to addressing the shortage of skilled managers in the region but also gives kudos and a healthy flow of funds to USP.
 At a personal level, graduates reported their high appreciation of the blending of theory and practice while the 2007 Tracer Study found that USP’s MBA graduates experienced an average 66 percent salary increase compared to their pre-MBA incomes.
-Staff on the MBA program, both academic and administrative, were found to be well qualified, able and highly committed.
-They have been keys to the success of the program.
+Staff on the MBA programme, both academic and administrative, were found to be well qualified, able, and highly committed.
+They have been keys to the success of the programme.